Essay. January 2026.

 The complement to memory research is organisational forgetting, a smaller but rapidly growing literature that asks how companies lose what they once knew.

 The canonical scenario is turnover.
-A 2023 systematic review by Nataliya Galan in The Learning Organization synthesised 91 empirical studies on what the field now calls KLT, or Knowledge Loss from Turnover.
-The review documents an unsettling pattern: organisations experience KLT not as a single dramatic event but as a slow erosion that becomes visible only when a problem returns, a project re-starts, or a regulator asks a question no current employee can answer.
-The literature has generated a small vocabulary of metaphors for the phenomenon (organisational Alzheimer's, enterprise dementia, corporate amnesia, institutional amnesia), each capturing a slightly different shade of the same failure (Galan, 2023a, 2023b).
+Galan’s 2023 systematic review in The Learning Organization synthesised 91 empirical studies on what the field now calls KLT, or Knowledge Loss from Turnover.
+The review documents an unsettling pattern: organisations experience KLT not as a single dramatic event but as a slow erosion that becomes visible only when a problem returns, a project re-starts, or a regulator asks a question no current employee can answer (Galan, 2023a, 2023b).

-A 2025 conceptual article by Broekema in Risk, Hazards & Crisis in Public Policy extends the same problem to crisis response specifically, arguing that lessons learned after disasters routinely fail to embed and instead decay within a few years.
-This is a structural failure of memory that the post-incident learning literature has tended to ignore.
+Broekema’s 2025 conceptual article in Risk, Hazards & Crisis in Public Policy extends the same problem to crisis response specifically, arguing that lessons learned after disasters routinely fail to embed and instead decay within a few years.

 The cumulative picture from this research is sobering.
 Organisations forget at industrial scale, mostly without noticing, and the existing mechanisms for not forgetting (manuals, wikis, knowledge bases) have not solved the problem in three decades of trying.